amyinorbit/hons/_posts/2016-09-14-experiments.md

+---
-title: Internal Communications: Serial Experiments
+title: "Internal Communications: Serial Experiments"
 date: 2016-09-14 23:00:00
-template: post.html
+layout: post
+---

 Since a part of the project we are considering involves Arduino-based payloads communicating with a central Raspberry Pi-based flight computer, my first